 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the WX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the WX800 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the WX800 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the WX800 followed on from the Sony WX500.
 Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D X Mark II vs Sony WX800